 TGah Editor: Change the paragraph below as follows (#5371):

 The value in the Duration field of an NDP Ack, NDP_2M PS-Poll-Ack, and NDP CTS frames transmitted by an S1G STA is defined in 8.2.5.7 (Setting for control response frames).
-Setting the value in the Duration field is additionally constrained by the same rules that apply to the value of the Duration/ID field of Ack, and CTS frames as described in 8.2.5.2 (Setting for single and multiple protection under enhanced distributed channel access (EDCA)), 8.2.5.4 (Setting for frames sent by a TXOP holder under HCCA), 8.2.5.8 (Setting for other response frames).
+Setting the value in the Duration field is additionally constrained by the same rules that apply to the value of the Duration/ID field of Ack, and CTS frames as described in 8.2.5.2 (Setting for single and multiple protection under enhanced distributed channel access (EDCA)), 8.2.5.8 (Setting for other response frames).

 Note to TGah Editor: The heading of 8.2.5.4 (Setting for frames sent by a TXOP holder under HCCA) can also be removed from the draft.